 One final thing: Freetrade made me realise how poor most of the news and information is there about the stock market for retail investors.
 You can use the iOS Stocks app, for instance, but that often has no recent news about relevant companies.
 A better source is the FT’s Markets section, but again their coverage isn’t universal.
 Surely there’s an opportunity there…

 More information about Freetrade and investing apps in the UK

 Soon.
 Robinhood is a similar app which launched in the US in 2013, and also offers “commission-free” trading.
 The company announced in August that it had regulatory approval to operate as a broker in the UK.

 Freetrade is a stock and shares investment smartphone app which allows you to trade for free, as long as you don’t mind waiting until 4PM every day.
 The company is still an early stage start-up, and has raised money several times using crowdfunding platform CrowdCube.
 As of mid-April, it has about 25,000 user accounts who have invested over £12 million.

 How can I trade for free?

 It’s possible to trade “for free” using Freetrade, a mobile app which lets you invest in a limited selection of stocks, shares and exchange traded funds (ETFs), as long as you limit yourself to a normal investment account and only buy and sell shares once a day at 4PM.
-Freetrade charges £1 for an “instant” trade when the markets are open, and there is a charge for an ISA account or a premium account which is in the works.
+Freetrade charges £1 for an “instant” trade when the markets are open, and there is a charge for an ISA account and a premium “Alpha” account which is in the works.